Ujjwal514/Diversion-Hackathon-Project-/README.md

-# Diversion-Hackathon-Project-
+# Diversion-hackathon-project
-This is a Project Regarding a Food  Website named EATHUB using web-development tools made by our team Coding Wallah.
+This is the project regarding a food website named EATHUB using web developtment made by our team Coding Wallah